-Price: $49 for adults/$25 for children 3-12 years old.
+Price: $65 for adults/$35 for children 3-12 years old for a day pass (free if you are staying overnight at the resort).
 Book in advance to secure a reservation.

 Accommodation Nearby: Stay onsite at The Springs Resort and Spa, or stay in town at Fireside Cabins or The Nightingale Motel.
 For vacation rentals, stay at this charming studio with mountain views, or this cozy downtown studio.

 Overlook Hot Springs is a great choice if you are traveling through Pagosa Springs and don’t want to splurge on The Springs.
 This is generally a quieter option as well as it isn’t as well known as The Springs.